 - You won’t hear about USDA Direct from lenders because you get this one directly from the USDA.
 They offer no down payment and low interest rates for those buying outside the City of Asheville.
-Click here for more info. or call 828-254-0916.
+Click here for more information or call 828-254-0916.

 Down Payment Help

 There are several sources of assistance available for closing costs and down payment for those who qualify:

 - City of Asheville – Down Payment Assistance Program – $5000 to $40,000 in the form of a down payment assistance loan.
 The city expects funds to be available around the end of September.
 Clients should call the city regarding the DPA at this point: after mortgage approval and upon finding a home.
 We’ll update this page as we learn more.
-In the meantime, the city's webpage has more details or come to the city’s open house on May 18, 2019.
+In the meantime, the city's webpage has more details.

 - Mountain Housing Opportunities – Down Payment Assistance – $20,000 to $30,000 in the form of a down payment assistance loan.
 Click here for more info.
 (For residents of Buncombe, Henderson, Madison, and Haywood counties.)